JosePedroDias/gis-srtm-heightmap-tiles-pt/README.md

   * gdalwarp using the relevant src geoTiff, passing it lat,lon bounds
   * gdal_translate to resize the data to 256x256
   * gdal_translate to get back the XYZ data format, which is very verbose but easy to parse (for every pixel, a line with lat, lon, altitude)
-  * process the XYZ file into altitude readings and stored them as a PNG, storing the integer altitude encded in RG RGBA channels.
+  * process the XYZ file into altitude readings and stored them as a PNG, storing the integer altitude encoded in RG RGBA channels.
 * automated the generation of all elected tiles and did a bit of manual tweaking (namely in the transition between 35_04 - 35_05)